Make-School-Courses/CS-1.0-Introduction-To-Programming/Lessons/chat_bot.md

 1. Your submitted code should be in a new (public) repo on Github.
 1. Your respository should have a minimum of **5 commits**.
 1. Your repositroy should include a README with the name of your Chat Bot and a description.
-1. On Gradescope, submit the link to your repo.
+1. Submit the link to your repo on [Gradescope](https://www.gradescope.com/courses/154615/assignments/668306).

 ### Assignment Requirements: